mlrun/mlrun/docs/job-submission-and-tracking.md

 <a id="run-ml-workflow-w-kubeflow-pipelines"></a>
 ## Pipelines

-ML pipeline execution with MLRun is similar to CLI execution.
-A pipeline is created by running an MLRun workflow.
-MLRun automatically saves outputs and artifacts in a way that is visible to [Kubeflow Pipelines](https://github.com/kubeflow/pipelines), and allows interconnecting steps.
+Pipelines are reusable end-to-end ML workflows.
+MLRun enables you to run your functions while saveing outputs and artifacts in a way that is visible to [**Kubeflow Pipelines**](https://github.com/kubeflow/pipelines), which enable:

+- End to end orchestration: enabling and simplifying the orchestration of end to end machine learning pipelines
+- Easy experimentation: making it easy for you to try numerous ideas and techniques, and manage your various trials/experiments.
+- Easy re-use: enabling you to re-use components and pipelines to quickly cobble together end to end solutions, without having to re-build each time.

 For an example of a full ML pipeline that's implemented in a web notebook, see the Sklearn MLRun demo ([**demo-sklearn-project**](https://github.com/mlrun/demos/tree/master/sklearn-pipe)).
 The  [**sklearn-project.ipynb**](https://github.com/mlrun/demos/tree/master/sklearn-pipe/sklearn-project.ipynb) demo notebook includes the following code for implementing an ML-training pipeline: